|

 Off Road Championship

-You need to complete at least seven races (around one third) in order to qualify for the Championship.
+You need to complete at least five races (around one quarter) in order to qualify for the Championship.

 *Ratings denotes terrain and ascent difficulty - these should also be considered with the distance.
 For instance, a moderate undulating trail race of >10 miles is a greater challenge than 10 miles on the road.
 Many of the races will also have a fell running category, which you can check when you sign up, based on measured elevation gain and distance.
 We do not use those here, since not all races in the Championship have this criteria published.
 Ratings for each race are a combination (but not necessarily all) of the below: